![]() | Hašek, Jaroslav Matěj František | |

 After Żółtańce

 Although the novel geographically ends at Żółtańce (IR.
-91 made a 2 hour 15 minute break here on 16 July), the period after is still interesting even seen from the view of the pure “švejkologist”.
+91 made a 2-hour 15-minute break here on 16 July), the period after is still interesting even seen from the view of the pure “švejkologist”.
 Fragments from IR.
 91's continuous march still appear in the novel and the most notable of those is Sokal which is dedicated a chapter header as early as Királyhida, in the final chapter of Part Two.
 The vicious battle that was fought here during the last week of July was no doubt intended to play a prominent part in the unfinished Part Four.

 Belohnungsantrag